 Specific ADHD traits may result in a person having to deal with other disorders such as anxiety, depression, Obsessive-Compulsive Disorder, or even Body-Focused Repetitive Behaviors.
 These ADHD traits can make us do BFRBs like nail-biting, hair pulling, or skin picking because we might have that unwanted urge to keep our hands occupied or do something.😅

 Sometimes, we do things and don't understand why we are doing them.
 There can be moments when there are no logical reasons for the things we do.
 Skin Picking can also be one of those activities that we do impulsively.
 It may be hard for some people with ADHD to control their urges.
 And because of that, we can't help but engage in these activities that can eventually ruin our skin health.

 An ADHD brain might struggle a lot with stress and anxiety 😔 .
 Sometimes, we cannot deal with difficult situations in our lives, and skin picking can be a way to cope with them.
+The most prevalent mental health disorders associated with SPD all have one thing in common- anxiety.
+And skin picking can result from coping with severe anxiety.
 I know someone with ADHD who, when life's giving her a hard time, does hair pulling until bald spots develop.
 It can be her way of distracting herself from feeling any emotional pain.
 Our other friends frequently complained about her behavior, but all I have for her is my support and understanding of how she deals with stress. ❤️

 Inattentive ADHD Behavior

 Inattentiveness is one of the most common symptoms of ADHD.
 It can make us do things without noticing what we are doing.
 I know an inattentive type person who deals a lot with Skin Picking Disorder because she has an unintentional habit of picking her skin whenever she's bored.
 It can be hard for people with inattentive ADHD to stop picking or scratching their skin because they are not aware that they are already doing it.